違順相爭 To set what you like against what you dislike

 The saint, ignoring my question, answered my thought.
 “Isn’t it true, little sir, that the Beloved’s name sounds sweet from all lips, ignorant or wise?”

 Without a breath of censure or criticism, he surveyed the world with eyes long familiar with the Primal Purity.
-His body, mind, speech, and actions were effortlessly harmonized with his soul’s simplicity.* (Cp.
+His body, mind, speech, and actions were effortlessly harmonized with his soul’s simplicity.* (Autobiography, Cp.
 9)

 Bodhidharma’s Method For Quieting the Mind:

 17. If your mind values one thing, it will surely despise another.
 If your mind affirms anything, it must negate something.
 If your mind takes one thing to be good, then other things are bad.
 If your mind has more affection for one person, it despises others.
 The mind does not abide in forms, nor does it abide in formlessness.
 It does not abide in abiding, nor does it abide in non-abiding.
 If your mind abides anywhere, it cannot avoid being bound.
 If your mind functions anywhere, that is bondage.
-If your mind values dharmas, dharmas will bind you.
-If your mind values one dharma, other dharmas are inferior.
+If your mind values things (dharmas), things will bind you.
+If your mind values one thing, other things are inferior.
 When you try to grasp the meaning of the sutras and treatises you should not value understanding.
 If there are parts that you understand, then your mind is attached to something.
 If the mind is attached to anything, that is bondage.
-The sutra says: “It is not through inferior, average or superior dharmas that one attains Nirvana.”
+The sutra says: “It is not through inferior, average or superior things that one attains Nirvana.”
 Even though the mind has entered delusion, do not push delusion away.
-Instead, when something arises from the mind, rely on the Dharma to gaze at the place from which it arises.
-If the mind discriminates, rely on the Dharma to gaze at the place of the discrimination.
-Whether greed, anger or ignorance arise, rely on the Dharma to gaze at the place from which they arise.
+Instead, when something arises from the mind, rely on the Teaching to gaze at the place from which it arises.
+If the mind discriminates, rely on the Teaching to gaze at the place of the discrimination.
+Whether greed, anger or ignorance arise, rely on the Teaching to gaze at the place from which they arise.
 To see that there is no place from which these can arise is to cultivate the Way.
-If there is anything arising from the mind, then investigate it, and relying on the Dharma, clean house!
-(See: Bodhidharma’s Method For Quieting the Mind)
+If there is anything arising from the mind, then investigate it, and relying on the Teaching, clean house!
+(Bodhidharma’s Method For Quieting the Mind)